Stanton Drew: History

 Stanton Drew was listed in the Domesday Book of 1086 as Stantone.
 The first element is clearly a direct reference to the megalithic monument, which may well have been in far better condition over 1,000 years ago than it is today, and would have made a most striking impression on the first English speakers to arrive in this area, probably in the second half of the 7th century.
 In terms of the second element of the main place-name, it is Old English tun, the single commonest place-name forming word in Old English.
 This word has numerous possible meanings, depending on context and/or region.
 But in the majority of cases a meaning of 'settlement/farmstead/estate', will not be wide of the mark.
-The second part of the place-name (ie the second, separate word as it appears in modern forms) is a 'standard' manorial suffix from the post-Norman Conquest period.
-An earlier suggestion on this page that this component of the place-name is based on a pre-English (ie British) word, is entirely false, and was based on a notoriously unreliable source.
+The second part of the place-name (i.e. the second, separate word as it appears in modern forms) is a 'standard' manorial suffix from the post-Norman Conquest period.
+An earlier suggestion on this page that this component of the place-name is based on a pre-English (i.e. British) word, is entirely false, and was based on a notoriously unreliable source.
 It is in fact derived from the name of a manorial tenant, Drogo, with the individual himself being mentioned in 1225.
 Although the form in which we have the name is Anglo-Norman French, Professor Coates remarks that it is "of Continental Germanic origin, from one of two roots meaning 'go to war' or 'ghost'".

 After the Norman Conquest the Lords of the Manor took their name from the village.
 In the reign of Henry II Robert de Stanton was succeeded by Geoffrey de Stanton.
 One of the family Drogo or Drew gave his name to the place to distinguish it from Stanton Prior and Stanton Wick.
 It subsequently came into the possession of the Choke and then the Cooper and Coates families.

 The parish of Stanton Drew was part of the Keynsham Hundred.